sihawken/base/README.md

+> **Warning**
+> This project is now archived.
+My primary laptop is now a framework laptop.

 # Kinoite for the MSI Stealth 15m

-> **Warning**
-> This image is still undergoing big changes, and is not guaranteed to be stable.
-Do not use on a production machine _yet_.

 This is a build of kinoite specifically designed to support the MSI Stealth 15m.